Skip to main content

 Push Notifications ≥ 1.4.0

-To increase user engagement, you can provide informations to the Octopus SDK so your users can receive push notifications when other users interact with them inside the community.
+To increase user engagement, you can provide information to the Octopus SDK so your users can receive push notifications when other users interact with them inside the community.

 note